Occupational Training Institute (OTI) Supervisor

 Full Salary Range: $7,199.70 - $9,653.46 (per month)

+*Any complete applications received after the review date will only be forwarded to the hiring committee at their request.
 The Foothill-De Anza Community College District is currently accepting applications for the classified supervisor position above.

 De Anza College Mission Statement:

 De Anza College provides an academically rich, multicultural learning environment that challenges students of every background to develop their intellect, character and abilities; to realize their goals; and to be socially responsible leaders in their communities, the nation and the world.

 De Anza College fulfills its mission by engaging students in creative work that demonstrates the knowledge, skills and attitudes contained within the college's Institutional Core Competencies: